ibm-cloud-docs/containers/get-help.md

-# Contacting support
+# Getting help and support for your cluster
 {: #get-help}

-Still having issues with your cluster?
-Review different ways to get help and support for your {{site.data.keyword.containerlong_notm}} clusters.
-For any questions or feedback, post in Slack.
+Find support options, troubleshooting resources, and ways to get help with your cluster.
 {: shortdesc}

 Before you open a support case, gather relevant information about your cluster environment.